MossyConsole/MossyConsole/README.md

 # About Me:
 I am an undergraduate student in the faculty of Engineering at McMaster University pursuing a bachelor's degree in Computer Science.
-I am currently looking for a 4-month co-op placement for the summer of 2026 starting in May.

 # Socials: